open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The Processor component is intended as the most customizable component in the export pipeline.
-The Processor is responsible for selecting Aggregators to use for specific instruments, via an independent `AggregationSelector` interface, for reducing dimensionality, and for conversion between DELTA and CUMULATIVE data point representation.
+The Processor is responsible for selecting Aggregators to use for specific instruments, via an independent `AggregatorSelector` interface, for reducing dimensionality, and for conversion between DELTA and CUMULATIVE data point representation.
 The Processor interface supports arbitrary protocol-independent data transformation, and Processors can be chained together to form more